Creating an Honors Course

 Most approvals to offer an Honors version of an existing course, keeping the same course number, happen at the departmental level.
 Sometimes this simply requires department head approval, while other times it may require a faculty vote.
 Talk to your department head or undergraduate program director to find out how Honors is handled in your area.

-Honors and general education
+Honors and Common Curriculum

-- Instructors of Honors courses may issue permission numbers to otherwise qualified students who are not currently in the Honors Program.
+Honors courses may hold Common Curriculum designations, and Common Curriculum courses may be offered as Honors.
+As with other Honors courses, membership in the Honors Program serves as a pre-requisite for enrollment in Honors Common Curriculum courses.
+Instructors of Honors courses may issue permission numbers to otherwise qualified students who are not currently in the Honors Program.

-- Departments should not replace a general education course with an Honors version of the same course.
+Departments may offer Honors versions of any course, including those with Common Curriculum designations, at any time.
+However, departments should not replace a Common Curriculum course with an Honors version of the same course.
 The non-Honors version should be taught at least as often as the Honors version.

 Scheduling Honors courses